lingo-reviews/tenets/go/tenets/README.md

 lingo add <tenet-name> [--driver|--options]
 ```

-Binary tenet names will auto-complete if you tab after lingo <cmd>.
+Binary tenet names will auto-complete if you tab after lingo `<cmd>`.
+(Note: you need to run `lingo --generate-bash-completion` first.)